Department of Economic Sciences

 Office: Room 607, Faculty Building

-I am an Assistant Professor at the Department of Economic Sciences at the Indian Institute of Technology Kanpur.
+I am an Associate Professor at the Department of Economic Sciences at the Indian Institute of Technology Kanpur.
 After completing PhD in Economics from the School of Economics, University of Queensland in May 2014, with the Dean's Award for Outstanding Research Higher Degree Theses, I joined IIT Kanpur in June, 2014.
 I also have a Masters of Arts in Economics (with thesis) from the University of Calgary, Canada and another Masters in Arts in Economics (with specialisation in world economy) from the Centre for International Trade and Development, Jawaharlal Nehru University.